Islam and violence: Apostasy

-To the Ahmadi Muslim sect, there is no punishment for apostasy, neither in the Qur'an nor as taught by the founder of Islam, Muhammad.
+To the Ahmadi Muslim sect, there is no punishment for apostasy, neither in the Quran nor as taught by the founder of Islam, Muhammad.
 This position of the Ahmadi sect is not widely accepted in other sects of Islam, and the Ahmadi sect acknowledges that major sects have a different interpretation and definition of apostasy in Islam.
 Ulama of major sects of Islam consider the Ahmadi Muslim sect as kafirs (infidels) and apostates.

 Under current laws in Islamic countries, the actual punishment for the apostate ranges from execution to prison term to no punishment.
 Islamic nations with sharia courts use civil code to void the Muslim apostate's marriage and deny child custody rights, as well as his or her inheritance rights for apostasy.
 Twenty-three Muslim-majority countries, as of 2013, additionally covered apostasy in Islam through their criminal laws.
-Today, apostasy is a crime in 23 out 49 Muslim majority countries; in many other Muslim nations such as Indonesia and Morocco, apostasy is indirectly covered by other laws.
+Today, apostasy is a crime in 23 out 49 Muslim majority countries.
 It is subject in some countries, such as Iran and Saudi Arabia, to the death penalty, although executions for apostasy are rare.
 Apostasy is legal in secular Muslim countries such as Turkey.
 In numerous Islamic majority countries, many individuals have been arrested and punished for the crime of apostasy without any associated capital crimes.
 In a 2013 report based on an international survey of religious attitudes, more than 50% of the Muslim population in 6 Islamic countries supported the death penalty for any Muslim who leaves Islam (apostasy).
 A similar survey of the Muslim population in the United Kingdom, in 2007, found nearly a third of 16 to 24-year-old faithfuls believed that Muslims who convert to another religion should be executed, while less than a fifth of those over 55 believed the same.